monkeydchopper/RLML/README.md

 ## Note

 If you are interested in the theory and derivation, please refer to RLML_derivation.pdf.
-About params, if your robot is publishing tf, set `preset_lidar_tf: false`, otherwise, set it to true and set your own robot calibration through
+About params, if your robot is publishing tf between lidar sensor and odom, set `preset_lidar_tf: false`, otherwise, set it to true and set your own robot calibration through
 `lidar_trans_x, lidar_trans_y` and `lidar_yaw`.

 ## TODO List